When someone is close to making a decision, they are no longer looking for promises.

 Social proof videos generally fall into two categories.

-Why case study videos are so powerful
+Why case study videos are particularly effective

-Where social proof videos work best
+Where social proof videos work best on a website

-The impact on website conversion
+The impact of social proof videos on conversion

 Choosing the right clients to feature